 Homemade Focaccia Gluten-Free

 I hope you enjoy this Gluten-Free Focaccia with Garlic, Rosemary, and Olives!
 Paired with soup, it’s the perfect meal or you can fully enjoy a slice on its own!
+Drizzle hot honey sauce on top for a sweet, spicy kick!

 If you make this recipe, don’t forget to rate it and let me know what you think in the comments below!
-Take pictures, tag #goodfoodbaddie, and share it with me on Instagram!
+Take pictures, tag #goodfoodbaddie, and share them with me on Instagram!
 I love hearing from you!

 Easy Gluten-Free Focaccia Recipe